 Center for Talented Youth - Johns Hopkins University - Johns Hopkins Center for Talented Youth offers above-grade-level testing, academic summer programs, online courses, travel opportunities, and awards for top students nationwide.
 Join us this fall at a meeting near you to learn more.
-The attached flier will help schools, libraries, community groups, and other organizations spread the word.
-For a full calendar, go to ww.cty.jhu.edu/ts/infomeet.html
+For a full calendar, go to www.cty.jhu.edu/ts/infomeet.html

 SENG-Model Parent Support Group - For parents of bright, gifted or talented children

 You are invited to participate in a guided discussion group to learn about the social and emotional needs of bright/gifted/talented children, and the parenting issues related to those needs.
 The emphasis is on positive aspects of parenting, avoiding power struggles, and helping these children learn appropriate life skills while enhancing the parent/child relationship.

 Topics will include: Identification/Characteristics, Parent Relationships, Sibling Relationships, Communication of Feelings, Stress Management, Depression, Motivation, Tradition Breaking, Peer Relationships, and Discipline.